andreaborelli/biblioX-app/README.md

 # biblioX

 This project is developed modern online library platform built with Angular, offering book search, reviews, and cart management features.
+It is available online at: [bibliox](https://bibliox.netlify.app/).

 ## Installation